by Jennifer Dyer

 The edges of my heart crumbled.
-I want my children to understand how to give to others and to serve others, but with Rachel and the big A … sometimes we are the service project.
-Ugh.
+I want my children to understand how to give to others and to serve others, but with Rachel and Autism … sometimes we are the service project.

 As for doing a big-scale community project?
-Sounds as easy as walking blindfolded through a barnyard, you know?
+Sounds as easy as walking blindfolded through a barnyard.

 Do you ever feel that way?
 You hear about the great things others do, but you feel as if one more grain of sand at the top of your pile could topple everything.

-So … before I got my little chicken feathers in a knot, I stepped back.
+So … I stepped back before I got my little chicken feathers in a knot.

 First, I was comparing myself to others.
 Big no-no.

 Second, I was thinking on the wrong scale.
-Why do I start with something huge and defeat myself before I start?
+Why do I start with something huge and defeat myself?
 Shouldn’t I start small and work my way up?